From the Author

 You are welcome to send comment and feedback to me at email@example.com.
 I will endeavour to respond as soon as possible.

-Lawful Living was conceived, created, and written by me.
-However, it would not have happened without the super-efficient assistance of my PA, Maria Alegria, who typed almost everything.
+Law Made Simple: Compliance for Business, Citizens, and for our Government was conceived, created, and written by me.
+However, it would not have happened without the super-efficient assistance of my PA at the time of the first edition, Maria Alegria.

 I also had the benefit of research assistance from six colleagues, at the time all advocates practising at the Johannesburg Bar and members of Maisels Group in Sandton.
-The sections I mention are becuase they have a particular interest in the fields, and worked on those sections in the book:
+The sections I mention are because they had a particular interest in the fields, and worked on those sections in the book:

 - Michele Gioia: Tax and Financial sector